PromptECO/clariform/CONTRIBUTING.md

 # CLARIFORM DEVELOPMENT

-This development environment is built on [shadow-cljs](https://github.com/thheller/shadow-cljs) and allows you to live reload code changes into the clariform runtime.
+This development environment is built on [shadow-cljs](https://github.com/thheller/shadow-cljs) which supports live reload of code changes into the clariform runtime.

 ## Starting a Watcher

-To start a watcher, which will recompile whenever any code files change, use the following command (you can use `-d` to run it in the background):
+To start a shadow-cljs watcher, which will recompile whenever any code files change, use the following command (you can use `-d` to run it in the background):

 ```
 docker-compose run --rm shadow-cljs watch script